Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 +++

-To answer that question, we need to introduce the concept of a Poisson process.
+To answer that question, we need to introduce the concept of a **Poisson process**.
 A Poisson process is a model for a spiking process for which each spike occurrence is independent of every other spike occurrence.
 In other words, the probability of a neuron spiking at any instant does not depend on when the neuron fired (or did not fire) previously.
 A useful way to conceptualize this process is as a coin flip.
 For example, consider the following outcome of 20 coin flips:

 HTHTTTHTTTTTHHHHHHTH